Add to your test

 5α-reductase inhibitors can falsely lower PSA levels so you need to adjust your result (doubling your PSA) if you take this medication.

-Our PSA test checks for prostate specific antigen levels in your blood.
+Our PSA blood test checks for prostate specific antigen levels in your blood.
 High PSA levels can be a sign of prostate cancer and should be followed up with a prostate scan.

 In addition to testing your PSA level, we'll also test your free PSA level and Free-to-Total PSA ratio if your PSA level is borderline high, at no extra cost.
 These markers give you more information on your prostate cancer risk.